Employer notifies a change in circumstances for Parental Leave Pay (PPL) 007-05040010

 The employer determination only applies to the first block of PPL days since birth/entry to care.
 An employee must not be performing paid work on the days they want to access PPL.
 PPL days can be accessed before and after performing work on a PPL day.
 If the employee performs work on a PPL day that is a weekday (Monday to Friday), the day will:

-To check if the return to work or working on a PPL day change in circumstance (CoC) has already been notified, staff will need to check the following in Customer First:
+To check if the working on a PPL day change in circumstance (CoC) has already been notified, staff will need to check the following in Customer First:

-Note: to view claimed, withdrawn or rejected PPL days information, see Claiming and managing PPL days for children born or entering care on or after 1 July 2023 If the return to work or working on a PPL day has been recorded for the same date as the employer notified, via:
+Note: to view claimed, withdrawn or rejected PPL days information, see Claiming and managing PPL days for children born or entering care on or after 1 July 2023 If the working on a PPL day has been recorded for the same date as the employer notified, via:

-If the return to work or working on a PPL day has not been recorded for the same date as the employer is notifying, and
+If the working on a PPL day has not been recorded for the same date as the employer is notifying, and

 |